Rehabilitation-Robotics/github_edit_training/training.md

-Jason Zhao has fininshed this training.
+Jason Zhao has fininshed this training. my favorite color is blue